Crousus/senty-kafka/README.md

 4. View E-Mail inbox to receive milestone updates on how many comments we could fetch.
 This will also be visible in the logs of the `XXX `(//TODO: Add which service shows this)

 // TODO: Add screenshot

+5. Since we connected Part I and Part II of EDPO, the frontend will also display all analytics features we have implemented as part of our Kafka Stream.

 <hr />